sap-tutorials/Tutorials/tutorials/xsa-connecting-webide/xsa-connecting-webide.md

 [ACCORDION-BEGIN [Step 4: ](Clone the Repository into the Workspace)]

-From the GitHub page, copy the URL of the repository from the **Clone or Download** menu
+Form the GitHub page, copy the URL of the repository from the **Clone or Download** menu
 ![Use the Clone or Download button from the right corner](3_1.png)

 Return to the SAP Web IDE for SAP HANA.
 Right click on the Workspace and choose **Clone Repository** from the Git menu.
 ![Clone Repository in Web IDE](4.png)

-SAP Web IDE for SAP HANA will request all the necessary information to access the Git repository:
+SAP Web IDE for SAP HANA will request the Git URL to access the repository, which you have copied from GitHub:
 ![Repository Cloning parameters](4_2.png)

-URL: Paste the URL you copied from the GitHub page

-Host and Repository Path will populate automatically by breaking down the URL.

-Connection:
-- Protocol: https
-- Port: 443

-Authentication:
+Enter authentication details:
-- User: <Your GitHub user id>
+- User:  `<Your GitHub User ID>`
-- Password:  <You've guessed: Your GitHub password!>
+- Password:  `<You've guessed: Your GitHub password!>`

-Tick the **Remember me** box.
+Tick the **Remember me** box so it will not ask again for the remainder of the session.

 If successful, you will see the repository folder in your workspace, which is now connected to the git repository.
 ![Git is cloned into SAP HANA Web IDE](4_3.png)